 This test is to verify the stability of SCA performance under the equivalent light and temperature of 1 S.C.
 (AM0).

+It is good practice to perform “electrical performance” at the samples directly after proton/electron irradiation but before “Photon irradiation and temperature annealing” to check the effect of annealing.

 Process

 ECSS-E-ST-20-08_0090360